 Children are naturally curious.
 They explore the world around them.
 But everywhere, particularly in the comfort of their own home, there are many seen and unseen dangers.
 This site aims to support all who care for children by highlighting many of these dangers and giving valuable tips on how to help keep children safe in and around their home.

-Check out our Summer Safety Advice page for more information to help keep your child safe this summer.
+Read our Child Safety at Halloween pages for lots of useful information to help keep your child safe this Halloween.

 Remember to visit our Hot Topics section for further items of interest.